xforscom/TIYF.ENGINE/docs/OPS-RUNBOOK.md

 - If alerts are expected in demo and delivery cannot be restored within 15 minutes, stop the engine and notify devs.
 - Never paste tokens into logs or tickets.

-### What to Do
-1. Verify env vars are set (e.g., `echo $OANDA_PRACTICE_TOKEN`).
-2. If secrets missing, set env or restart after injecting via CI/Secrets.
-3. Do not hardcode secrets in configs.

-### When to Escalate
-- Secrets unavailable on VPS and cannot be restored quickly.
-- Suspicion of leaked/rotated secrets without audit trail.

-## Scenario 10 – Reconciliation Drift
+## Scenario 11 – Reconciliation Drift

 ### How to Detect
 - `/health.reconciliation` block: `mismatches_total`, `runs_total`, `last_status`, `last_reconcile_utc`.